 Finding a way to maintain work-life balance becomes key to maintaining well-being and avoiding burnouts.
 Luckily, Microsoft Teams has already come up with different solutions that will help you keep the right work rhythm without interrupting your personal life.

 How many times did you hear your colleague’s kids screaming, or your boss’s dog barking, or felt embarrassed by your own boyfriend passing shirtless in front of the camera?
-We’ve probably all been there.
+We’ve all been there.

 It can be distracting both for you and your colleagues and leaving your personal life out of the scope of your work becomes a challenge.